cOpEtriNe/Katware/README.md

 ## Script is undetected

-If you'd like to give me any ideas, contact me on discord: cOpEtriNe#2745
+If you'd like to give me any ideas, join the Discord server https://discord.gg/a6F7drjcgg

 # KATWare
 GUI For the Roblox Game KAT!
 If you would like to paste these scripts into your own cheat, make sure to leave credit to the original owner.